peterukk/rte-rrtmgp/examples/rrtmgp-nn-training/Readme.md

 Code for generating training data and train NN versions of RRTMGP k-distributions

-Goal is cleaner and more generic code than last time.
-Work in progress..
+Goal is cleaner and more generic code than last time, but contributions for further improvements are welcome.

 After running make, data can be generated like this